-My research over the last 15 years has covered a rather wide range of topics.
-Two broad categories are (1) hydrology & hydraulics and (2) the interaction of topography, wind, and raptor flight.
-I am particularly interested in topography and its influence on natural phenomena, whether flow of rivers or flight of eagles.
-Much of my research is curiosity-driven, and I enjoy working with colleagues outside engineering.
-For example, recently Mike Butler (Biology) and I worked on the problem of windows and bird collisions on our campus, and Dru Germanoski (Geol) and I are co-leading a long-term project on the dynamics of Bushkill Creek before, during, and after dam removal.
-As part of this effort I am involved in a collaborative digital humanities project to document a century of change along nearby Bushkill Creek.
+My research has covered a rather wide range of topics.
+Two broad categories are (1) hydrology & hydraulics and (2) movement ecology of raptors.
+The links between these seemingly very different areas are that they both involve fluid flows and they both include complex topography as an important driver.
+Much of my research with students is curiosity-driven, and I enjoy working with colleagues outside engineering.
+For example, recently Mike Butler (Biology) and I worked on the problem of windows and bird collisions on our campus, and Dru Germanoski (Geol & Env Sci) and I are co-leading a long-term project on the dynamics of Bushkill Creek before, during, and after dam removal.

 Select Hydrology & Hydraulics